microsoft/react-native-code-push/docs/api-android.md

 ### Java API Reference (Android)

+### API for React Native 0.60 version and above

+Since `autolinker` uses `react-native.config.js` to link plugins, constructors are specified in that file.
+But you can override custom variables to manage the CodePush plugin by placing these values in `strings.xml`.

+ * __Public Key__ - used for bundle verification in [Code Signing feature](setup-android.md#code-signing-setup).
+    To set the public key, you should add the content of the public key to `strings.xml` with name `CodePushPublicKey`.
+CodePush automatically gets this property and enables the Code Signing feature.
+For example:
+    ```xml
+    <string moduleConfig="true" name="CodePushPublicKey">your-public-key</string>
+    ```

+* __Server Url__ - used for setting path to custom CodePush service.
+    To set the server url, you should add your path to `strings.xml` with name `CodePushServerUrl`.
+CodePush automatically gets this property and will use this path to send requests.
+For example:
+    ```xml
+    <string moduleConfig="true" name="CodePushServerUrl">https://yourcodepush.server.com</string>
+    ```

+### API for React Native lower than 0.60

 The Java API is made available by importing the `com.microsoft.codepush.react.CodePush` class into your `MainActivity.java` file, and consists of a single public class named `CodePush`.

 #### CodePush